5 Little-Known Benefits Of Losing Your Hair

 There’s just something unsettling about watching your hair fade, isn’t there?
 You’re not alone if you agree.
-According to studies, men rank going bald as one of their greatest fear about growing old.
+According to some surveys, men rank going bald as one of their greatest fear about growing old.
 And this isn’t a new development.
 For centuries, men have been trying to find cures for fading follicles.
 The condition plagued the Ancient Egyptians, Julius Caesar, and Greek physician Hippocrates, whose proposed hairline-helpers ranged from pigeon droppings to castration.

 For a genetic trait that’s seen across every ethnic group, it’s a wonder that evolution hasn’t nixed this terrible plight.
 But evolution, surprise surprise, may actually know what it’s doing.
 Because, as it turns out, there are plenty of reasons you should appreciate your chrome dome.

-They’re Viewed As More Dominant
+2. You’re Viewed As More Dominant

 Alpha males tend to have a little flare about them.
 Just look at a lion’s mane.
 Okay, that’s a bad example with the hair and all.
 But a sleek, aerodynamic head might be our version of that.
 Studies regularly show that men are seen as more dominant with a bald head rather than with a full head of hair (read: not a combover).
 Frank Muscarella, one of the many researchers to have tackled this issue, figures that baldness might have earned this implication of high social status when humans were still cavepersons.
 He thinks the bald men in his study were perceived as more dominant because “baldness is associated with the next stage of physical maturation, termed senescence.”
 Booyah.